 This is new and from Scottie Sharp.

-I made a jig that simulates the geometry of the backing plate with the brakes slightly shimmed that I can spin in my lathe.
+I made a jig that simulates the geometry of the backing plate with the brakes slightly shimmed so that I can spin in my lathe.

-I’ve been having folks mail me their wheels and brake backing plates and I can turn their hubs, and machine new brake linings made from material I purchase from the company “Vintage Brake” (very high performance).
+I’ve been having folks mail me their wheels and brake backing plates, and I can turn their hubs and machine new brake linings made from material I purchase from the company “Vintage Brake” (very high performance).
 I cut it, counter drill, rivet and bake it (it cures when baked).
 Then I machine it to fit the diameter of the newly machined hub.

 While I haven’t had Scottie cut a drum for me, I wouldn’t hesitate to try him, as he does excellent work.

 Always be sure to install the axle correctly.